simelo/skywallet-go/cmd/cli/README.md

 ```
 OPTIONS:
-        --addressN value            Number of addresses to generate (default: 1)
+        --addressN value    Number of addresses to generate.
+Assume 1 if not set. (default: 1)
-        --startIndex value          Start to genereate deterministic addresses from startIndex (default: 0)
+        --startIndex value  Index where deterministic key generation will start from.
+Assume 0 if not set. (default: 0)
         --confirmAddress    If requesting one address it will be sent only if user confirms operation by pressing device's button.
+        --deviceType value  Device type to send instructions to, hardware wallet (USB) or emulator. [$DEVICE_TYPE]
+        --walletType value  Wallet type.
+Types are "deterministic" or "bip44"
 ```

 #### Examples